Creating Grids with QGIS

 Check box 'Draw Coordinates'

-Format: select the format for your labels (i.e. decimal, decimals with suffix, etc.)
+Format: Select the format for your coordinate labels (i.e. degrees, minutes with suffix, etc.)

-Left, Right, Top & Bottom: Choose the location of the annotation or coordintes to display inside the grid, outside the grid, latitude only, etc.)
+Left, Right, Top & Bottom: Choose the location of the annotation or coordinates to display (inside the grid, outside the grid, latitude only, etc.)

 Choose precision: Choose how to display the level of accuracy of each coordinate annotation based on the map units.

-positive number will shift to the right (X) and up (Y)
+Positive numbers will shift grid to the right (X) and up (Y)

-negative number will shift to the left(X) and down (y)
+Negative number will shift grid to the left(X) and down (y)

 Navigate to 'Draw Coordinates' toggle